 Waltraud has directed several research projects by undergraduates, resulting in co-authored publications such as

-an edition of prints by Johann Heinrich Ramberg, colored by Emanuella Israel, forthcoming with VDG Weimar (2016).
+- An edition of prints by Johann Heinrich Ramberg, colored by Emanuella Israel, published with VDG Weimar (2016).

-with Ambika Athreya, “‘Ich will nichts wissen’: Wissen und Verleugnung von sexualisierter Gewalt in Die Marquise von O... und Christoph Starks Film Julietta (2001),” Heinrich von Kleist—Style and Concept (2013),
+- “‘Ich will nichts wissen’: Wissen und Verleugnung von sexualisierter Gewalt in Die Marquise von O... und Christoph Starks Film Julietta (2001),” Heinrich von Kleist—Style and Concept (2013) with Ambika Athreya.

-a translation by Jennifer Vanderbeek, “The Birdmaker Girl: The Story of a Child Witch in Switzerland” [sample chapters], The Dirty Goat (2011).
+- “Juli Zeh’s Corpus Delicti (2009): Health Care, Terrorists, and the Return of the Political Message,” Monatshefte (2012) a translation by Jennifer Vanderbeek, “The Birdmaker Girl: The Story of a Child Witch in Switzerland” [sample chapters], The Dirty Goat (2011), with Virginia McCalmont,

-Waltraud Maierhofer is professor of German and an affiliate faculty member of the Honors program.
+Waltraud Maierhofer is professor of German and in the Global Health Studies Program.
 She teaches courses on German literature and culture and also on international culture (“Contraception across time and cultures”).
 Waltraud received the May Brodbeck Humanities Fellowship from the University of Iowa and has been awarded fellowships and grants from the Alexander von Humboldt Foundation, the Foundation Weimar Classics, etc.

 She is the author of Hexen – Huren – Heldenweiber.
 Bilder des Weiblichen in Erzähltexten über den Dreißigjährigen Krieg (2005).
 It examines the representation of women and femininity in a wide range of narrative texts from the seventeenth century to the present that retell the Thirty Years War.
 She co-edited Deutsche Literatur im Kontext (2008), a textbook for teaching “Introduction to German Literature.”
 It which spans the middle of the eighteenth century to the present and draws a lot on her experience of teaching undergraduates here at the University of Iowa.